cliffeby/hope3Node/readme.md

 * Specify optional fields in a comma separated list
 * Formats should be in the form of api/v2/resource/{id}.json

-###HOPE URL examples
+### URL examples

 * List of categories: ?GET http://localhost:3000/api/v1/categories.json
 * Filtering is a query: ?GET http://localhost:3000/api/v1/categories.json?type=perishable&sort=desc
-* A single category in JSON format: ?GET http://localhost:3000/api/v1/categories/1234.json All items in (or belonging to) this category: ?GET http://localhost:3000/api/v1/categories/1234/items.json
+* A single category in JSON format: ?GET http://localhost:3000/api/v1/categories/1234.json
+* All items in (or belonging to) this category: ?GET http://localhost:3000/api/v1/categories/1234/items.json
 * All items in this category in XML format: ?GET http://localhost:3000/api/v1/categories/1234/items.xml
 * Add a new article to a particular magazine: ?POST http://localhost:3000/api/v1/categories/1234/items

-     Routes implemented
+   ### Hope Routes implemented

      * /
      * /categories